Manage Users, Groups, and Roles

 -d roles=cluster_admin

-This creates the externally authenticated user wgrey, and assigns them the cluster_admin role.
+This command creates the externally authenticated user wgrey, and assigns them the cluster_admin role.

-Create an External User, Directly Assigning a Per-Collection Role
+Create an External User by Directly Assigning a Per-Collection Role

 curl -v -X PUT -u Administrator:password \

-This adds the externally authenticated user rjones to the cluster’s Admins and xdcrAdmins groups.
-The user now inherits the roles that have been assigned to each of the groups.
+The user sdavis inherits the roles assigned to each of the groups.

-Delete an External User with the REST API
+Delete an External User Using the REST API

 curl -v -X DELETE -u Administrator:password \